 Office: ANNU 226

-Elijah Kiarie grew up in Central Kenya on a small farm where his family raised pigs, chickens and cows – but just a few of each.
+Elijah Kiarie grew up in Central Kenya on a small farm where his family raised pigs, chickens, and cows – but just a few of each.
 This led to an interest in learning more about animal science and nutrition.
 His research work is now focused primarily in poultry.
 Elijah joined the University of Guelph in 2016 in the McIntosh Family Professorship in Poultry Nutrition position.
-In addition to his academic degrees he also has University of Manitoba Certificate of Higher Education Teaching (2009) and University of Georgia International Poultry Course (2015).
+In addition to his academic degrees he also has the University of Manitoba Certificate of Higher Education Teaching and University of Georgia International Poultry Course.

-Gastrointestinal tract is a potential rate-limiting factor in the survival and productivity of poultry in the light of advances in genetic improvement and restriction on the use of anti-microbial growth promoters.
-A healthy and functional digestive system is critical for efficient digestion and absorption of nutrients, but there are many pathogens present in the gut that need to controlled.
+The gastrointestinal tract is a potential rate-limiting factor in the survival and productivity of monogastric farm animals in the light of advances in genetic improvement and restriction on the use of anti-microbial growth promoters.
+A healthy and functional digestive system is critical for efficient digestion and absorption of nutrients, but there are many pathogens present in the gut that needs to be controlled.
 Our group has been looking at alternative approaches such as functional feed additives and formulation strategies to develop feeding programs that enhance gut health and function.